 Many lawyers will do a free initial consultation.
 If so, you may want to take advantage of this risk- and cost-free way to get a sense of the attorney’s expertise and character.
 This is also a good opportunity to get a sense of the costs.

-You may also want to use this meeting or conversation to judge the lawyer’s character and personality, keeping in mind that chemistry counts.
+You might also use this meeting or conversation to judge the lawyer’s character and personality, keeping in mind that chemistry counts.

 The attorney you’re interviewing could have all the right credentials and awesome experience, but in the end, if their personality strikes you as a little prickly, or the vibe is off, even if you can’t exactly put your finger on it, you may want to trust your gut, walk away and keep searching.